-- 1. Close manual Pressure Building valve. - 2.
-Vent the container to the atmospheric pressure. - 3.
-Loosen the elbow tube connector on the pressure building regulator. - 4.
-Remove the regulator from the container by unscrewing the valve body and elbow from the output of the pressure building valve. - 5.
-Repair the regulator and readjust its setpoint using the bench test setup. - 6.
-To install a replacement or readjusted regulator, apply Teflon tape to the elbow on the container and thread the valve body onto the elbow. - 7.
-Reconnect the tube connections to the regulator and tighten. - 8.
-Pressurize the container and check it for leaks.
+- (1) Close manual Pressure Building valve. - (2) Vent the container to atmospheric pressure. - (3) Loosen the elbow tube connector on the pressure building regulator. - (4) Remove the regulator from the container by unscrewing the regulator from the elbow on the output of the regulator. - (5) Repair the regulator and readjust its setpoint using the bench test setup. - (6) To install a replacement or readjusted regulator, apply Teflon tape to the elbow on the container and thread the regulator onto the elbow. - (7) Reconnect the tube connections to the regulator and tighten. - (8) Pressurize the container and check it for leaks.